findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 ## **Ethereum in plain English**

-Ethereum is a shared computer that lives on thousands of machines (validators) around the world. **Nobody owns the network** and nobody can change the rules just because the food joint got their lunch order wrong and now *someone's gonna pay. *
+Ethereum is a shared computer that lives on thousands of machines (validators) around the world. **Nobody owns the network** and nobody can change the rules just because the food joint got their lunch order wrong and now _someone's gonna pay_.

 Remember that time the bank let that charge for @%*&!-hub go through even though you swore it wasn't you?
 Not a problem with Ethereum.
 Only transactions approved by your private key get through.
 But if it was you... well, let's just say the blockchain never forgets.